 - Using the NOW function – It returns the current date with the current time.

-Here, we want to format the cells and highlighted the date expired products based on the current date (25/10/22).
-I have used the NOW function in this example but you can use the TODAY function instead of NOW as well.
-It will give the same result.
-We highlight the cells with two colors.
-One for the date expired products and another one for products within the expiry date.
+We want to format the cells and highlight the date expired products based on the current date (25/10/22).
+We’ll highlight the cells with two colors: one for the date expired products and another one for products within the expiry date.

-- Select the cells you want to apply the conditional formatting on (In my case, B5:D9).
+- Select the cells you want to apply the conditional formatting on (In our case, B5:D9).

 - Go to Home and select the Conditional Formatting option under the Style section.